Jorge-Ortiz-Mata/rails-gcp-getting-started/README.md

 2. Update the staging workfload with all the project information (ID, service account, workload_identity_pool)

-3. Update the folder name for the Artifact Registry
+3. Create the folder name for the Artifact Registry on GCP and update the name on the gh action workflow

+- Name: rails-gcp-getting-started
+- Region: us-central1

 4. Update the Cloud Run step with the information of your project